UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Managed IT Operations from UKCloud

 Managed IT Operations helps to reduce the non-value add challenges of managing your compute assets, whilst increasing your overall level of trust and confidence in the true health of your entire IT estate via managed monitoring, backups, OS patching and anti-virus/malware, all delivered as a managed service.
-For more information, see the [*Managed IT Operations Service Definition*](../managed-operations/man-sd-managed-it-ops.md).
+For more information, see the [Managed IT Operations Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-251-managed-it-operations-service-definition-13.0.pdf).

 ### Managed Active Directory Support

 UKCloud provides full 24/7 monitoring and support for your Active Directory (AD) services and supporting Windows servers across your multi-cloud compute estate.
 This monitoring and support, when coupled with proactive Windows patching, provides you with the confidence that your AD services are operating effectively, enabling you to focus on targeted organisational outcomes.
-For more information, see the [*Managed Active Directory Support Service Definition*](../managed-operations/man-sd-ad.md).
+For more information, see the [Managed Active Directory Support Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-253-managed-active-directory-support-service-definition-13.0.pdf).

 ### Managed Remote Desktop Services Support

 UKCloud provides full 24/7 monitoring and support for your Remote Desktop Services (RDS) and supporting Windows servers across your multi-cloud compute estate.
 This monitoring and support, when coupled with proactive Windows patching, provides you with the confidence that your RDS services are operating effectively, enabling you to focus on targeted organisational outcomes.
-For more information, see the [*Managed Remote Desktop Services Support Service Definition*](../managed-operations/man-sd-rds.md).
+For more information, see the [Managed Remote Desktop Services Support Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-254-managed-rds-support-service-definition-13.0.pdf).

 ### Managed SQL Server

 UKCloud provides full monitoring and support for your SQL servers across your multi-cloud compute estate.
 This monitoring and support, when coupled with SQL tuning and proactive SQL patching, provides you with the confidence that your SQL services are operating effectively, enabling you to focus on targeted organisational outcomes.
-For more information, see the [*Managed SQL Server Service Definition*](../managed-operations/man-sd-sqlserver.md).
+For more information, see the [Managed SQL Server Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-252-managed-sql-server-service-definition-13.0.pdf).

 ### Managed Web Server

 UKCloud provides full monitoring and support for your IIS, Apache, Windows or Linux servers across your multi-cloud compute estate.
 This monitoring and support, when coupled with SQL tuning and proactive SQL patching, provides you with the confidence that your web services are operating effectively, enabling you to focus on targeted organisational outcomes.
-For more information, see the [*Managed Web Server Service Definition*](../managed-operations/man-sd-webserver.md).
+For more information, see the [Managed Web Server Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-255-managed-web-server-service-definition-13.0.pdf).

 ### Extended Network Support from UKCloud

 Extended Network Support from UKCloud enables you to choose from an extensive list of officially supported network appliances for which UKCloud undertakes the initial deployment (or assumes ownership of valid existing networks) and configuration of the various elements of your virtual network, along with the ongoing monitoring and support, further enabling you to focus on your applications and business outcomes rather than worrying about your connectivity uptime.
-For more information, see the [*Extended Network Support from UKCloud Service Definition*](../managed-operations/man-sd-network.md).
+For more information, see the [Extended Network Support from UKCloud Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-248-extended-network-support-from-ukcloud-service-definition-13.0.pdf).

 ## Third-party support services

 ### Neustar DDoS Protection from UKCloud

 Neustar DDoS Protection has two options: UltraDDos Protect and UltraWAF.
 Both are tailored to your traffic patterns, providing you with powerful analytics, top-tier personalised DDoS mitigation and layer 7 protection that enables you to suppress threats before they become attacks.
 Ideal for both UKCloud and non-UKCloud based compute workloads.
-For more information, see the [*Neustar DDoS Protection from UKCloud Service Definition*](../connectivity/conn-sd-ddosprotect.md).
+For more information, see the [Neustar DDoS Protection from UKCloud Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-250-neustar-ddos-protection-from-ukcloud-service-definition-13.0.pdf).

 ### Neustar UltraDNS from UKCloud

 Neustar UltraDNS is an enterprise grade, cloud-based authoritative DNS service that securely delivers fast and accurate query responses to websites and other vital online assets.
 Options around primary, secondary and recursive DNS to fit your specific DNS needs.
 Ideal for both UKCloud and non-UKCloud based compute workloads.
-For more information, see the [*Neustar UltraDNS from UKCloud Service Definition*](../connectivity/conn-sd-ultradns.md).
+For more information, see the [Neustar UltraDNS from UKCloud Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-250-neustar-ddos-protection-from-ukcloud-service-definition-13.0.pdf).

 ### Security Operations Service

 An always-on, cloud-hosted cyber security capability that can see all your IT compute systems, all the time.
 Performing services such as traffic analysis; deep packet inspections; IDS, MDR, vulnerability scanning and blacklist monitoring of the assets that matter to you.
 This ensures that you have an up-to-date view of all possible threats.
-For more information, see the [*Security Operations Service Service Definition*](../soc/soc-sd.md).
+For more information, see the [Security Operations Service Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-239-security-operations-service-service-definition-13.0.pdf).

 ## Feedback